Our project

 LNG Processing Facility

-The Bayelsa LNG Export Project is strategically positioned as a long-term, low-cost LNG producer, leveraging the substantial natural gas reserves of the resource-rich Niger Delta region.
-The Phase 1 development is scheduled to commence LNG production in 2030, establishing the project as a competitive and reliable player in the global LNG market.
+The Bayelsa LNG Export Project is strategically positioned as a long-term, low-cost liquefied natural gas (LNG) producer, leveraging the extensive non-associated gas resources of the Niger Delta to supply both regional and international markets.
+The Phase 1 development targets commercial operations by late 2031, establishing Bayelsa LNG as a competitive and sustainable contributor to the global LNG supply portfolio.

 LNG Export Terminal